-The timing of this project has been selected to study tweets to women politicians in the run-up and during the 2019 General Elections of India.
+The timing of this project was selected to study tweets to women politicians in the run-up and during the 2019 General Elections of India.

-The Troll Patrol India project will help identify the volume and type of abusive and problematic tweets directed at these women politicians.
-It will form part of a larger research project where the data collected will be analysed to shed light on how these tweets may deter women from freely posting their views on Twitter and eventually how they instil fear in women contesting elections.
+The Troll Patrol India project is helping to identify the volume and type of abusive and problematic tweets directed at these women politicians.
+It is part of a larger research project where the data collected are being analysed to shed light on how these tweets may deter women from freely posting their views on Twitter and how they instil fear in women contesting elections.